UPPMAX/programming_formalisms/docs/misc/definitions.md

 Function               |Isolated piece of code with a name, input arguments and output value Function arguments     |The values that a function needs to do its work, e.g. a number to determine if it is prime Function return value  |The value produced by a function, e.g. a `TRUE` or `FALSE` for a function that determines if a number is prime
+Hardcoding             |The of a value that is fixed and unchangable in the code, for example the name of an input file.
 Inheritance            |An is-a-type-of relation between two objects, e.g. a duck is a type of animal Integration test       |Test of multiple classes working together OOP                    |Abbreviation of 'object oriented programming', which is a type of programming that uses classes